 Planet Protein is vocal about its commitment to ethical and sustainable practices.
 As a result, you can get information about their testing, ingredients, and sustainable programs.
 As part of its journey towards being a low-impact company, Planet Protein started a zero-waste recycling program.

-The company encourages customers to send their empty protein bags back to reduce the impact of its wrappers and bags.
+The company encourages customers to return empty protein bags to reduce the impact of its wrappers and bags.
 Afterward, the company sends these bags to specialty recyclers for handling.
-Best of all, when they send their protein bags back, customers get rewarded with Planet Points.
+Best of all, when they return their protein bags, customers get rewarded with Planet Points.

 This brand gives you organic and nutrient-packed bags with two flavors, Chocolate Magic and Vanilla Magic.
 This product contains nine organic ingredients that the company ethically and sustainably sources.
 Each product doesn’t contain fillers, gums, or added sugars.